 This iconic design won him a gold medal and eventually became famous as the Habitat 67 Complex at the 1967 World Exposition in Montreal.

-Architectural Drawing of Habitat 67 Site Plan in Montreal, Canada.
+Habitat 67 Site Plan & Mapping

 That’s why the design of Habitat 67 is so interesting – it’s built in a staggered z-shape, which allows the air to flow freely without any fancy dehumidifiers.